Referencefunction (Attributes 1)

 A function, by default, is evaluated symbolically.
 If the symbolic attribute is specified as false, then the function will be evaluated numerically.
 Numeric evaluation is more efficient, but it can only return a number.

-If one evaluates using the full syntax of an <evaluate> component (as opposed to the shortcut evaluation macro $$f(x,y)), then one can use the attributes forceNumeric or forceSymbolic to force numerical or symbolic evaluation independent of the symbolic attribute.
+If one evaluates using the full syntax of an <evaluate> component (as opposed to the shortcut evaluation reference $$f(x,y)), then one can use the attributes forceNumeric or forceSymbolic to force numerical or symbolic evaluation independent of the symbolic attribute.

 Attribute Example: simplify